"Let's build a new world order together!"

 "Would it be medically ethical if I caused your head to spontaneously combust?"

-The surgery is accomplished.
+The surgery is successful.

 The next day you are allowed to visit the patient.
 The ENFJ lies pale and exhausted in the medical tent, her wings splayed limply off to either side.
 She smiles weakly when you enter.